What Is Secondary Storage?

-Two Key Problems to Solve
+Two Key Storage Problems to Solve

-The two most common challenges users face with secondary storage are cost and management.
-Leveraging existing storage investments or using comparably cheap storage hardware for this use case has resulted in a variety of different technologies used as secondary storage.
+As explained above, the two most common challenges users face with secondary storage are cost and management.
+Leveraging existing storage investments or using comparably cheap storage hardware has resulted in a variety of different technologies used as secondary storage.

 Leveraging Software-Defined Storage for Secondary Storage